 If you are pretty adept at learning songs by other artists quickly, playing at weddings might be a profitable side hustle for you!

 How it is monetized: You get paid by the bride and groom (or their family) for performing their favorite songs at the wedding.
-There is actually a possibility of earning very good money on wedding gigs.
-Some people are even making a complete living of it.
+There is a possibility of earning very good money on wedding gigs.

 Timeframe: You can pretty much get your first gig within a week if you are actively approaching people, letting them know about your intentions to play